quotient-im/Quaternion/README.md

 - a Linux, MacOS or Windows system (desktop versions tried; mobile Linux/Windows might work too)
   - For Ubuntu flavours - Trusty Tar or later (or a derivative) is good enough; older ones will need PPAs at least for a newer Qt
 - a Git client (to check out this repo)
-- CMake (from your package management system or https://cmake.org/download/)
+- CMake (from your package management system or [the official website](https://cmake.org/download/))
 - Qt 5 (either Open Source or Commercial), version 5.2.1 or higher as of this writing (check the CMakeLists.txt for most up-to-date information).
 Qt 5.3 or higher recommended on Windows.
-- a C++ toolchain supported by Qt 5.2.1 or later (see a link for your platform at http://doc.qt.io/qt-5/gettingstarted.html#platform-requirements)
+- a C++ toolchain supported by Qt 5.2.1 or later (see a link for your platform at [the Qt's platform requirements page](http://doc.qt.io/qt-5/gettingstarted.html#platform-requirements))
   - GCC 4.8, Clang 3.5.0, Visual C++ 2013 are the oldest officially supported by Quaternion as of this writing

 ## Installing pre-requisites